airbytehq/airbyte/docs/understanding-airbyte/connections/README.md

 On top of this replication, Airbyte provides the option to enable or disable an additional transformation step at the end of the sync called [basic normalization](../basic-normalization.md).
 This operation is:

-- only available for destinations that supports dbt execution.
+- only available for destinations that support dbt execution.
 - responsible for automatically generating a pipeline or a DAG of dbt transformation models to convert JSON blob objects into normalized tables.
-- running and applying these dbt models to the data written in the destination.
+- responsible for running and applying these dbt models to the data written in the destination.

 ### Custom sync operations